Local Partners and Makers in CU

 Science Saturdays 110 E Finley Ave Oakwood, IL 61858

 STEAM programming for kids at the library occurs one Saturday a month, usually geared towards kids ages 7-12.
 Oakwood has electronic cutters, 3D printers, small electronics, programs established in partnership with the DILP grant and UI Extension in 2015.
 There are also desktop computers and laptops available, the latter which have access to a variety of CUC FabLab provided open source software (some listed here).

 Urbana Makerspace – Makerspace Urbana is dedicated to enabling the blend of arts, humanities, science and technology.
 Their mission is to provide an open community space where people of diverse backgrounds can learn, teach, tinker, collaborate, share, innovate, socialize, and create.
 We share some volunteers, run some programs together and lend equipment to one another.
 The Makerspace runs a Makerfest once a year, too!
 You can find more information about their operations on Facebook.

 Clark Lindsey Retirement Village – Clark-Lindsey is a not-for-profit continuing care retirement community.
-We are working with several residents and program staff to help them make effective use of their own workshop and makerspace equipment, including laser engraving and 3D printing.
+Until their passing we worked with several residents and program staff to help them make effective use of their own workshop and makerspace equipment, including laser engraving and 3D printing.
+Currently the Illinois Informatics Institute still assists with basic computer help on Fridays.

 CTRL-SHIFT – A social group comprised of school teachers, community members, entrepreneurs and U of I folks discussing and celebrating computer science in the K-12 schools.